-If you don’t mind packing a few extra layers and waterproof gear, you’ll love travelling outside of peak season here.
+If you don’t mind packing a few extra layers and waterproof gear, you’ll love traveling outside of peak season here.

-- Peru / Ecuador / Bolivia – December to March
+- Colombia / Peru / Ecuador / Bolivia – December to March

 - Machu Picchu – October to February (The Inca Trail closes every February for essential maintenance.)

-- The Galapagos Islands – May to June and Septemeber and October
+- The Galapagos Islands – May to June and September and October

 - Brazil – May to September

 - Chile and Argentina (excluding Patagonia) – June to August